 Completed Working Papers

-- Advancing the Agency of Adolescent Girls (with B. Feigenberg and J. Leight), including appendix tables, October 2019
+- Can a Girl Influence Her Own Schooling in Early Adolescence? (with B. Feigenberg and J. Leight), including appendix tables, December 2019

 AEA Analysis Plan